bootstrap-vue/bootstrap-vue/src/icons/README.md

 Note with the `cylon` anmination, the left-right movement extends past the icon's bounding box, so you may need to adjust padding or margins to compensate for your use case.

-As the animations are CSS based, they are applied _after_ any transforms have taken place:
+As the animations are CSS based, they are applied _after_ any SVG transforms have taken place:

 ```html
 <template>